 Placed in service January 31, 2019

-Our Energy Gateway transmission expansion investment is intended to better integrate our company's East and West control areas.
-Building a line west into Oregon from the Hemingway Substation near Melba, Idaho will increase system flexibility and reliability to serve customers.
-While originally proposed as an approximately 375 mile, single-circuit 500-kilovolt transmission line from the Hemingway substation to a substation near Klamath Falls, Oregon, we pursued joint development opportunities with regional entities on alternatives to this proposed configuration.
-To that end, in January 2012, we signed a permit funding agreement with Idaho Power and Bonneville Power Administration on the proposed Boardman to Hemingway line.
+Our Energy Gateway transmission expansion investment better integrates our company's East and West control areas.
+Building a line west into Oregon from the Hemingway Substation near Melba, Idaho, will increase system flexibility and reliability in serving customers.
+While initially proposed as an approximately 375-mile, single-circuit 500-kilovolt transmission line from the Hemingway substation to a substation near Klamath Falls, Oregon, we pursued joint development opportunities with regional entities on alternatives to this proposed configuration.
+In January 2012, we signed a permit funding agreement with Idaho Power and Bonneville Power Administration on the proposed Boardman to Hemingway line.

 Transmission options for “Boardman to Hemingway” are being considered from among alternative projects and will be brought into service as soon as appropriate for PacifiCorp customers.
 For more information, please refer to the Idaho Power’s Boardman to Hemingway project websiteBoardman to Hemingway project.

-Public input is an important part of this process and will be welcomed at all stages of this project.
-To contact us about this project, please call 801-220-4221 or email ConstructionProjects@pacificorp.com.
-Please be sure to include the project name – "Boardman to Hemingway" – in your inquiry.
+Public input is integral to this process and will be welcomed at all project stages.
+To contact us about this project, please email EnergyGatewayProjects@pacificorp.com.
+Please include the project name – "Boardman to Hemingway" – in your inquiry.

 (Updated March 2021)